Shuffling cards by spatial motion: Introduction

 Consider the Markov chain $Z_j(\cdot)=\left( X_j(\cdot), Y_j(\cdot) \right)$, $j\in [m]$, from Definition \ref{defn:smooshingcards}.
 For any time $t \ge 0$, let $\gamma(t)$ denote the {\rtoix} permutation corresponding to the set of $x$-coordinates of the $m$ points, $\{ X_1(t), \ldots, X_m(t) \}$.
 Let $\norm{\gamma(t) - \uni}_{\TV}$ denote the total variation distance between the law of $\gamma(t)$ and the uniform distribution on $\perm_m$.
-By ``mixing time of shuffling'' we refer to the first time when this total variation distance is smaller than a given $\epsilon>0$, say $1/4$, irrespective of the vector of initial positions $\left(Z_j(0)=z_j,\; j \in [m]\right)$.
+By ``mixing time of shuffling'' we refer to the first time $\tmix(\epsilon)$ when this total variation distance is smaller than a given $\epsilon>0$, say $1/4$, irrespective of the vector of initial positions $\left(Z_j(0)=z_j,\; j \in [m]\right)$.

-In Section \ref{sec:discrete} we provide an $O(m)$ mixing time bound for this Markov chain by developing a new coupling scheme which is quite general for such problems.
-A simpler one-dimensional example is described in Section \ref{sec:warmup} to aid the reader.
+In Section \ref{sec:discrete} we provide an $O(\log m)$ mixing time bound for this Markov chain by developing a general scheme for all such problems.
 However, precise calculations of constants are not easy to derive for the discrete model.
 This difficulty is partly due to the existence of the boundary of $D$.
+Of course, projection of $Z_j$'s on the $x$-axis is arbitrarily chosen.
+By symmetry, the same bound holds for projection on the $y$-axis.
+Whether the problem of the boundary gets simplified by a more judicious choice of curve for projection is an interesting problem that is not answered here.